CompPhysics/MachineLearning/README.md

 - Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
 The different chapters are available for free at https://www.deeplearningbook.org/.
 Chapters 2-14 are highly recommended.
 The lectures follow to a good extent this text.
 - Sebastian Raschka, Yuxi Lie, and Vahid Mirjalili,  Machine Learning with PyTorch and Scikit-Learn at https://www.packtpub.com/product/machine-learning-with-pytorch-and-scikit-learn/9781801819312, see also https://sebastianraschka.com/blog/2022/ml-pytorch-book.html

-The text by Raschka et al. is well-adapted to this text and contains many coding examples.
+The text by Raschka et al. is well-adapted to this course and contains many coding examples.
 The weekly plans will include reading suggestions from these two textbooks.
 In addition, you may find the following textbooks interesting.

 _Additional textbooks_: